 These pre- and post-publication manuscript books are not a researcher's first port of call, but can be extremely useful for further research after studying the Primary Valuation of Tenements.

-These books – made up of Valuers' Notebooks and the Cancelled Land Books (referred to as the Revision Books by PRONI) – can be rich sources of advanced research.
+These books – made up of Valuers' Notebooks and Revision Books (also referred to as the Cancelled Land Books) – can be rich sources of advanced research.

 You will, however, need to know the area you want to explore.
 Griffith's Valuation was a land survey, and all the accompanying manuscripts are organised by location.